jacksonbenete/nfl-rushing/README.md

 ## A brief discussion about the solution

+Note: I didn't used Docker for this project because I just started using a macbook, and for some reason I'm having problems to setup docker with phoenix on macbook.
+I'm sorry for that.
+Phoenix 1.6 is easier to setup locally since it's not using node_modules, so at least it should be straightforward to run the application without docker as well.

+I'll describe some of the design decisions and steps for creating this solution.
+It's kind verbose but I hope it will help.

+TL;DR It works.

 ### First Step
 I have decided to create a PlayerRegistrationController to act as an anti-corruption layer.
 That's because I'm not familiar with Football, so reading "Lng", "TD" and "Att/G" was a bit obscure.